yashwanthraaj1207-ops/ShadowKhan-Prompt-Sanitizer/README.md

 ShadowKhan addresses this problem by providing a security-focused layer between the user and the AI system.

-The application analyzes the entered prompt and identifies potentially sensitive information, assigns a risk level, and provides recommendations to help users avoid accidental data exposure.
+The application analyzes the entered prompt, identifies potentially sensitive information, evaluates the associated risk level, and provides security recommendations to help users avoid accidental data exposure.

 ### 🔐 ShadowKhan helps users: